AlanCortez1337/For-Loops-2D-Array-Tic-Tac-Toe/problem/README.md

 ## Goal
 We have provided the bulk of the program, you are actually able to compile it and run it to play the game.
 However, as you might notice the game does not end if a player has a vertical, horizontal, or diagonal streak.
 Today your goal will be to navigate through a two-dimensional vector in order to see if a player has won vertically, horizontally, or diagonally.

-Feel free to browse the finished code in ``main.cc`` and ``game.h`` to read my thought process for using these data structures.
-However, it is not mandatory but what you will be completing is the function *PlayerWonCheck* in ``game.cc``.
+Feel free to browse the finished code in ``main.cc`` and ``game.h`` but what you will be completing is the function: *PlayerWonCheck* in ``game.cc``.
 ## Refresher on 2D vectors
 Before continuing it is a good idea to get a refresher how a two-dimensional vector works.

-The only difference between a one-dimensional and a two-dimensional vector is how many "[]" you put after the variables name.
-For a 2D vector the first square bracket would be to tell the compiler which vector we should be viewing.
-While the second square bracket is meant to look at the data inside of the current vector we are viewing.
+The difference between a one-dimensional and a two-dimensional vector is how many "[]" you put after the variables name.
+For a 2D vector the first square bracket would tell the compiler which sub-vector inside the main vector we should be viewing.
+While the second square bracket is meant to look at the data inside of the current sub-vector.

-I know, those are a lot of word I just threw at you, but look at this example:
+For example:
 ```
 #include <iostream>
 #include <vector>

 int main(){
-  std::vector<int> 2dVect = {{1,2,3}, {4,5,6}, {7,8,9}};
+  std::vector<std::vector<int>> 2dVect = {{1,2,3}, {4,5,6}, {7,8,9}};

   std::cout << "The first value in the second vector is: " << 2dVect[1][0] << std::endl;
   std::cout << "The second value in the first vector is: " << 2dVect[0][1] << std::endl;